Algebraic Surfaces in Positive Characteristic: (Quasi-)elliptic fibrations

 \subsection{Quasi-elliptic fibrations}

 Given a dominant morphism from a smooth surface $S$ onto a curve in any characteristic, we may pass to its Stein factorization and obtain a fibration $S\to B$, cf. \cite[Corollary III.11.5]{Hartshorne}.
-Then its generic fiber $S_\eta$ is an integral curve, i.e., reduced and irreducible.
-Moreover, in characteristic zero Bertini's theorems imply that $S_\eta$ is in fact smooth over the function field $k(B)$.
+Then, its generic fiber $S_\eta$ is an integral curve, i.e., reduced and irreducible \cite[Theorem 7.1]{Badescu}.
+Moreover, in characteristic zero Bertini's theorem implies that $S_\eta$ is in fact smooth over the function field $k(B)$.
 Now, if ${\rm char}(k)=p>0$, then it is still true that the generic fiber is a regular curve, i.e., all local rings are regular local rings.
-However, this does not imply that $S_\eta$ is smooth over $k(B)$.
-Note that since $S_\eta$ is one-dimensional regularity is the same as normality.
-See \cite[Chapter 11.28]{Matsumura} for a discussion of smoothness and regularity.
+However, this does {\em not} necessarily imply that $S_\eta$ is smooth over $k(B)$.
+Note that since $S_\eta$ is one-dimensional, regularity is the same as normality.
+We refer to \cite[Chapter 11.28]{Matsumura} for a discussion of smoothness versus regularity.